-Blair Moss, Executive Director
+Blair Moss, Chief Executive Officer

 Over the last eight years, Blair has been a Development Professional creating fundraising and marketing programs to help the homeless and less fortunate in the Coachella Valley.